HPC-Simlab/simlab-training/HPCDAY2/Resources.md

 ## I. Reserve resources

 ### 1. `srun` command
-- Obtain a terminal on a CPU compute node within which you can execute your code,
+- Obtain a terminal on a CPU or GPU compute node within which you can execute your code,
 - Directly execute your code on the CPU or GPU partition.

 **Example 1: Connecting to a compute node**